math-repo/math-repo.github.io/_pages/about.md

 #####  {$$S_n = 3S_{n-1} -3S_{n-2} + S_{n-3}, \hspace{10 mm}\{S_1 = 1, S_2 = 4, S_3 = 9\}$$}

-Another example of a third order sequence is the squares of natural numbers\cite{Markushevich1983recursion}.
+Another example of a third order sequence is the squares of natural numbers.
 The choice of coefficients follows from

 $$(n+1)^2 = n^2 + 2n + 1$$
 $$(n-1)^2 = n^2  -2n +1$$